Blaze and Satanus: Origin and background

 The twin demons, Blaze and Satanus, were conceived from the Wizard Shazam and an unidentified hellhound who assumed a human form to seduce him.
 Shortly after their birth, she revealed her nature to him before being banished by his gods, displeased their champion was a victim to lust.
 While Shazam learned the lesson of resisting carnal temptations, the pair were raised in Hell and bore an enmity against their father although Blaze loathed him and desired revenge for seemingly abandoning them.
 The pair were also the half-siblings of the Three Faces of Evil (individually known as Sin, Terror, and Wickedness), whom is considered the Wizard Shazam's most fiercest foe in his lifetime.
 The pair once battled for the Nether World, a dimension in hell.
 While Satanus originally ruled it, he was later deposed by Blaze, who would claim it for herself.

 Blaze meddled in her father's affair throughout the centuries; In the 19th Dynasty of Egypt (1295 - 1186BC), she was responsible for seducing Black Adam in a human guise to distance him from his mentor and the reason Adam's connection to the gods were given to the Egyptian pantheon instead of Shazam's allies.
-In the 1940s, she posed as a Fawcett City's unnamed, female crime lord when he was in the process of selecting a new champion, having first resurrected Ibis the Invincible from his slumber to combat the upcoming tyranny but grew attached to the city and inhabitants, including C.C Batson.
+In the 1940s, she posed as a crime lord in Fawcett City when he was in the process of selecting a new champion, having first resurrected Ibis the Invincible from his slumber to combat the upcoming tyranny but grew attached to the city and inhabitants, including C.C Batson.